shioyadan/meno/README.md

 ### Use in Your Local Environment
 * Download and extract the pre-built files from [this link](https://github.com/shioyadan/meno/releases).
 * Drag and drop an input file onto `index.html` to visualize it.
-* You can create an HTML file with your input file embedded by passing the input file to `embed.sh`:
+* To embed your input file into a standalone HTML, use `embed.sh`:
     ```bash
     # Generate an HTML file (your_area_report.txt.html) in the same directory.
     ./embed.sh your_area_report.txt